-Today as I was catching an Uber back from Guitar Center (impulse buys are the worst), I had one of the most interesting discussions with my driver, Mohammed.
+Today, as I was catching an Uber back from Guitar Center (impulse buys are the worst), I had an interesting discussion with my driver, Mohammed.
 Mohammed is an immigrant from Egypt, where he earned his degree in Mechanical Engineering and moved his family to San Jose to pursue the good ol’ American dream.
-Two years ago however, his wife and two children moved to back to Cairo for a year and then to Dubai for another year long stint.
+Two years ago however, his wife and two children moved to back to Cairo for a year and then to Dubai for another year-long stint.

 Citizens of the world: what an interesting concept.
 As I have thought more and more about this friendly encounter with Mohammed, I could feel my reality shifting.
 While I am quite far from actually starting a family, my school of thought and social conditioning have always led me to believe that, in order to raise children effectively, you must remain geographically stagnant for eighteen (long) years.

 However, with people such as Mohammed and the Tim Ferriss, Four Hour Workweek philosophy, the ability to raise a family in many different countries has become fundamentally viable.
 It is also incredibly beneficial to expose children to various cultures, learning different languages.
-Travel abroad also teaches charisma and social development skills that simply cannot be codified and instructed in any other manner than exposure, ask anyone who studied in a foreign country for a semester.
+Travel abroad also teaches charisma and social development skills that simply cannot be codified and instructed in any manner other than direct exposure (ask anyone who studied in a foreign country for a semester).

 I know there are a certain amounts of drawbacks to being abroad, such as the separation from relatives and the constant uprooting of the children’s social network.
 However, with advances in technology and travel, staying in touch and commuting are easier than ever and will only improve with time.
-I also firmly believe that, with the rapid increase in diversity across the nation and world, the list of long-term benefits of international exposure far outweigh the costs.
+I also firmly believe that, with the increase in diversity across the U.S. and world at large, the list of long-term benefits of international exposure far outweigh the costs.

 And the best part?
 You, as the parents, get to go along for the ride!
 Not only do your offspring get to enjoy the perks of a global excursion, so do you.
 Unless, of course, you need to make certain sacrifices like Mohammed.
 But I believe, with proper foresight and ambition, this lifestyle is one that anyone can lead.